-Reference calls have seen a growing role in the hiring process and provides valuable insights about each applicant.
-In fact, research shows employers place a higher importance on the reference call, than skills and personality assessments when considering extending a job offer.
-This is a list of reference questions used to measure specific attributes through a co-worker or manager for unbiased insights.
+Reference calls are playing a growing role in the hiring process because they provide valuable insights about each applicant.
+In fact, research shows that when employers are considering extending a job offer, they place more importance on the reference call than skills and personality assessments.
+This is a list of reference questions that measure specific attributes through a co-worker or manager for unbiased insights.

-Select the desired attribute to see the questions that will measure that attribute.
+Select the desired attribute to see the questions used to measure it.

 General template for measuring a particular skill

 Questions that measure the difference areas of emotional intelligence